ashegde/online-portfolios-with-multiplicative-updates/README.md

 ![portfolio_wealth](https://github.com/user-attachments/assets/4495e26e-5684-49a6-a193-cae2cfb66134)
 ![holdings_over_time](https://github.com/user-attachments/assets/c8d15999-57b1-4661-9a02-e41b9602459c)

-Interestingly, at various time instances, the portfolio becomes rather highly concentrated in certain -- and sometimes singular -- stocks with high past-day performance.
+Interestingly, at various time instances, the portfolio becomes rather highly concentrated in certain stocks with high past-day performance.
 While this in general seems quite risky, and perhaps defies the conventional wisdom of diversification, this behavior is quite precedented.
 For example, in discussing Kelly-style investing strategies, William Ziemba writes/quotes in:

 Ziemba, W. T. (2015).
 A response to Professor Paul A. Samuelson's objections to Kelly capital growth investing.
 Journal of Portfolio Management, 42(1), 153.